Scezaquer/Logic-Gates-Neural-Network/README.md

 Upon creation, each node is given a random 16-char long ID to identify links when saving and loading the model.

-A node should only receive inputs from an other node located in a previous layer, while only outputing to nodes located on the next layer.
+A node should only receive inputs from an other node located in a previous layer, while only outputing to nodes located on following layers.
 This is to prevent infinite loops from occuring.
+It does not have to be the layers right before or direcly after this node however.
+You can skip as many as you want.

 When saving a neural network, we are saving its topology.
 Reverse when loading it.